chensxb97/ferryServiceVRP/datasets/README.md

 The digit is a unique label per dataset category.
 There are 3 datasets per category, hence, a total of 27 datasets for 9 different categories.

-The example csv file represents a dataset that features a High number of orders per depot with Large time windows.
+H1.csv is a dataset characterised with a High number of orders per depot with Large time windows.

 ## Structure of dataset